Don’t like the thought of Botox or dermal filler? Here’s a natural alternative: Platelet Rich Fibrin (PRF) treatment.05/04/21

 Who is it not suitable for?

 It isn’t possible to get volume restoration with either PRP or PRF.
-It conditions and gives a hydrated, fresh appearance to the skin, it will not replace volume loss.
+It conditions and gives a hydrated, fresh appearance to the skin, it will not replace marked volume loss.
 It would be fantastic if it did.
+However it does create a soft plumping hydrated effect under the eyes.

 It’s not suitable for patients who need to take medications like aspirin or sulphasalazine.
 This is because these medications impair the platelets ability to create growth factors and other hormones needed for rejuvenation.